Providing Professional Services

 How much requirements should be quoted?
 For example, if a location's general manager asks how long it will take to accomplish a certain task, how much time should be quoted?

+How can extensive padding result in things being more honest?
 The simple answer to this conundrum is due to two simple facts:

 - IT staff members are not omniscient.
 They may not be able to predict every little detail with accurate precision.
 A key reason for this is the second reason: